wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 This post covers creating and submitting an indoor map by georeferencing floor plan imagery.
 You can follow along on Mac OS X, Linux or Windows.

-We will be using Westport House in Dundee as an example, with the owners’ permission.
+eeGeo's office building, Westport House, will be used as the example for this post.
+The owners have kindly given us permission.
 Please note that if you do not have the building owner’s approval to submit a map to the service, your submission will be rejected.

 ( TODO : image showing floor plan )
 ( TODO : image showing corresponding indoor map in eeGeo tech )